Snorkeling Spots for Every Budget

 Why it’s special:

-A UNESCO World Heritage Site, this park combines breathtaking underwater biodiversity with the chance to see Komodo dragons on land.
+A UNESCO World Heritage Site, this park boasts stunning underwater biodiversity as well as the opportunity to see Komodo dragons on land.

 Budget tips:

-• Stay in Labuan Bajo for affordable accommodations under $25 USD per night.
+Accommodation: Stay in Labuan Bajo for budget accommodation with prices at $25 USD a night.

 What to see: